Parks and reserves

-Booking a Reserve for an Event
+Booking a reserve for an event

 Reserves can be booked for events or functions.
 You can submit a request to book an event venue via our Planning an Event page.

-Setting up a Business on a Reserve
+Setting up an occupation or business on a reserve

 Popular reserves in the Taupo District